Frosê, Frozen Rosé, the Perfect Party Slushie

 To make simple syrup, boil equal amounts of sugar and water until sugar is dissolved.
 I squeezed half of a lemon into this to make the simple syrup.
 Keep in mind about 1/4 cup simple syrup is all I used, because we’re not making punch or sangria.
 We want to keep the rosé flavors and not make it too sweet.
 I used the frozen strawberries because I did not want to add in any ice to water it down.
 NO ICE!

 When I put this on instagram, people asked how it became so red.
 It was a surprise to me too, but I think it was the strawberries and my deep red raspberry syrup.
 You could add one or two tablespoons of grenadine instead.

 Pour the rosé into a large 13 x 9 baking pan.
 Freeze for a minimum of six hours.
 It will not freeze completely due to the alcohol.

 Freeze 2 cups of organic strawberries.
 You will start with one cup and add as you taste.

 Make simple syrup.
-1/2 cup water to 1/2 cup sugar with juice of 1/2 lemon.
+1/2 cup water to 1/2 cup sugar (can use swerve or any brand erythritol sweetener) with juice of 1/2 lemon.
 Simmer until sugar is dissolved.
 Cool. (see recipe notes for sugar free version).